47chapters/letsgo/docs/how-to/develop-the-frontend.md

 ### Get authenticated user

 Information about the authenticated user can be obtained using the `useUser` hook provided by the Auth0 SDK.
-This hook can be used in either the dashboard or the public website portion of the frontend, since a logged in user can explicitly or implicitly navigate between these two sections of the frontend.
+This hook can be used in either the dashboard or the public website portion of the frontend since a logged-in user can explicitly or implicitly navigate between these two sections of the frontend.

 Here is a simple example of using the `useUser` hook: